Causes of Depression

 Although the exact causes of depression can differ for each person, it is now known that depression is most likely caused by a combination of genetic, biochemical, environmental and/or psychological factors.
 However, research indicates that for most people depressive illnesses are disorders of the brain and scientists have determined that many people that experience depression have imbalances in serotonin and/or norepinephrine, two neurotransmitters vital to optimal health.

 Neurotransmitter Imbalance – The Underlying Cause

 Whatever the factors that trigger it, depression begins with a disturbance in the part of the brain that governs mood.
-Brain chemicals called neurotransmitters become imbalanced and any number of disorders can result, including depression.
-Without restoring proper neurotransmitter function, depression and other imbalances related to neurotransmitter imbalance will continue.
+Brain chemicals called neurotransmitters become imbalanced, often due to reduced neurotransmitter stores or neuronal damage, often referred to as relative nutritional deficiencies (RNDs).
+These RNDs can cause any number of disease-like RND symptoms, including depression-like symptoms.
+Without restoring proper neurotransmitter function, disease-like RND symptoms will continue.

 Depression can be triggered by many things, including:

 - Migraine headaches

 - Nutritional deficiencies